danzilio/jirastorm/README.md

 ```

 ## Usage
 The `jirastorm sync` command accepts a JQL query as an argument.
 The JIRA issues returned by that JQL query will be synced to Stormboard.
+This example assumes all configuration is done in the configuration file:

 ```
 jirastorm sync 'project = SYS AND resolution = Unresolved ORDER BY updatedDate DESC'